 In lieu of face-to-face learning by students, MOOCs employs online forums and moderated discussions with sufficient number of mentors who have the subject expertise.
 This will also permit courses with slight variations from the proposed syllabus of the University to be skillfully adopted by the teachers of those Universities.
 Also equivalence of credits to be assigned to learners taking online examinations must be carefully examined so as to derive due benefits of efforts put in while learning e-Content.

-As the technologies for offering MOOCs is changing rapidly, the platform is required to be constanly upgraded to meet the changing requirements
+As the technologies for offering MOOCs is changing rapidly, the platform is required to be constantly upgraded to meet the changing requirements

 It has been mentioned that IIT Madras was proposing to partner with Anna University for experimentation with MOOCs to cater to the requirements of its 550 affiliated colleges as per the curriculum of the University.
 The results of the experiment will be made available to the Committee as soon as it is conducted.